opendistro/for-elasticsearch-docs/docs/security/configuration/ldap.md

   response_timeout: 0
 ```

-If your server supports 2FA, the default timeout settings may result in some error during login.
-The `connect_timeout` can be increased to accommodate the 2FA process.
-Setting the `response_timeout` to 0 (the default) indicates an indefinite waiting period.
+If your server supports two-factor authentication (2FA), the default timeout settings might result in login errors.
+You can increase `connect_timeout` to accommodate the 2FA process.
+Setting `response_timeout` to 0 (the default) indicates an indefinite waiting period.

 ### Bind DN and password